Air Travel Complaints

-Federal laws protect airline passengers by specifying airlines’ obligations, including when an aircraft is oversold, luggage is lost, delayed, or damaged, a flight is delayed on the tarmac, and refunds are required.
+Federal laws protect airline passengers by specifying airlines’ obligations, including when a flight is oversold, luggage is mishandled, a flight is delayed on the tarmac, and refunds are requested.
 Federal laws also prohibit airlines from discriminating against an air traveler on the basis of his or her disability, race, color, national origin, religion, sex, or ancestry.

 DOT’s aviation consumer protection website provides information on key topics of interest to air travelers organized by topic.
 For additional convenience, DOT maintains a “Fly Rights” guide, as an easy to use reference for air travelers.

 Airline Safety: For information on reporting an airline safety issue visit the Federal Aviation Administration’s Hotline webpage here.

 Aviation Security: For concerns about aviation security call the Transportation Security Administration (TSA) toll-free at 1-866-289-9673 or email TSA.
 For additional information, visit the TSA website.

 Non-safety or security air service related issues: For the fastest resolution of many air service related issues, contact an Airline or Ticket Agents’ Customer Service Representative.
 You may also contact DOT's Office of Aviation Consumer Protection.

 If you encounter a disability-related issue about an airline accommodation or service, ask to speak to the airline’s Complaint Resolution Official (CRO).
 A CRO is the airline’s expert in disability related issues in air travel and has the authority to resolve complaints on behalf of the airline.